uitml/springfield/docs/ml-course.md

-# Running your code and creating your own container
+# Running your code and creating your own container image

 Prerequisites:
 You will need Docker Engine and a Docker-Hub user to create your own containers: